Frank Matcham: Work under the Revills

 The following year Matcham was contracted by Frederick Purcell, a member of the extended Revill family, to undertake the renovations of his theatre that had caught fire the year before.
 Matcham was afforded the benefit of being able to use the existing building, which increased the possibility of his being able to finish the project on time.
 The same year, The Grand Cirque and Amphitheatre opened in Bolton.
 Matcham's design allowed for it to be used as a circus and a theatre and for the venue to be changed between the two in a few hours.
 It was decorated in the Italian style and had the capacity to seat 3,200 people.
 The circus ring eventually fell out of favour with audiences and it was covered over.

 Purcell took over the family business in 1899 after the death of four of its members but only commissioned a few buildings over the next decade, including the Alexandra Theatre, Stoke Newington.
 Matcham continued to work with Purcell until around 1908 when the latter decided to wind up the business.
-Matcham's last design for the family, according to the historian Michael Sell, was the King's Theatre, Southsea, in 1907.
-The architecture historian Nikolaus Pevsner called the King's Theatre "splendid" and described the theatre as having a "prominent hexagonal tower with Ionic columns and lion finials around a broad spire-like top crowned by a cupola with a replica statue of Aurora.
+Matcham's last design for the family, according to the historian Michael Sell, was the Kings Theatre, Southsea, in 1907.
+The architecture historian Nikolaus Pevsner called the Kings Theatre "splendid" and described the theatre as having a "prominent hexagonal tower with Ionic columns and lion finials around a broad spire-like top crowned by a cupola with a replica statue of Aurora.
 The interior is charming and richly detailed, making full use of the tight space.
 Plaster figures and mouldings in Matcham's full-blown Baroque."

 Matcham & Co.

-The establishment date of Matcham & Co. is unclear; it could originate from when Matcham established his office in Belfast in 1884 after the success of the Paragon Theatre in Mile End, or it could be a renaming of Robinson's business which Matcham took over a decade or so prior to the 1880s.
+The establishment date of Matcham & Co., is unclear; it could originate from when Matcham established his office in Belfast in 1884 after the success of the Paragon Theatre in Mile End, or it could be a renaming of Robinson's business which Matcham took over a decade or so prior to the 1880s.
 What is known is that it operated out of three offices in Holborn at different times.
 The first was in Bedford Row, between 1880 and 1886, after which it moved to 3 Great James Street.
 The business stayed there until 1893 when it moved again, this time to 9 Warwick Court, where it remained until after Matcham's death.
 It is not known how many staff Matcham employed; he worked with a regular team of assistants and craftsmen, among them, Felix De Jong, an expert in work with fibrous plaster; Jonas Binns, a specialist decorator; and Albert Dean, a master furnisher.
-During their time in operation, Matcham & Co. completed around 170 theatre designs.
+During their time in operation, Matcham & Co., completed around 170 theatre designs.
 Matcham was assisted in his designs and the running of the business by the engineer R.A.
 Briggs and F. G. M. Chancellor, an architect.
 Little is known of the working relationship between the three men, only that it was a prosperous one.